-Cash expenditures have exceeded revenues since our inception and we expect our 2018 operating expenses to exceed our 2018 revenues.
-Our operations have principally been funded through public offerings and private placements of equity securities; cash from collaborative and other research and development agreements, including U.S. Government contracts for RAPIVAB and galidesivir; and to a lesser extent, the PhaRMA Notes financing and our Senior Credit Facility, as amended and restated.
-To date, we have been awarded a BARDA/HHS RAPIVAB development contract totaling \$234.8 million, which expired on June 30, 2014, a NIAID/HHS galidesivir development contract totaling \$39.5 million, which is also ongoing.
-The total amount of NIAID/HHS and BARDA/HHS galidesivir funding obligated under awarded options is \$39.5 million and \$20.6 million, respectively.
+Cash expenditures have exceeded revenues since our inception and we expect our 2019 operating expenses to exceed our 2019 revenues.
+Our operations have principally been funded through public offerings and private placements of equity securities; cash from collaborative and other research and development agreements, including U.S. Government contracts for RAPIVAB and galidesivir; and to a lesser extent, the PhaRMA Notes financing and the Second Amended and Restated Credit Facility.
+To date, we have been awarded a BARDA/HHS RAPIVAB development contract totaling \$234.8 million, which expired on June 30, 2014, a NIAID/HHS galidesivir development contract totaling \$43.0 million, which is ongoing, and a BARDA/HHS galidesivir development contract totaling \$39.1 million, which is also ongoing.
+The total amount of NIAID/HHS and BARDA/HHS galidesivir funding obligated under awarded options is \$43.0 million and \$20.6 million, respectively.
 We may issue securities through private placement transactions or registered public offerings pursuant to a registration statement filed with the SEC.
 In addition to the above, we have received funding from other sources, including other collaborative and other research and development agreements; government grants; equipment lease financing; facility leases; research grants; and interest income on our investments.